hs2600/hs2600.github.io/_posts/2024-01-26-php-tutorials.md

 If you’re learning WordPress too, keep an eye on what people are using with it.
 JavaScript and React are becoming more and more important tools for WordPress developers and adding those to your skill set could be a good next step once you’ve got some PHP experience under your belt.

 Just remember that the learning doesn’t stop once you finish the course or read all the documentation.
 The web is ever-evolving and there’s always more to master.
 Knowing the programming trends can keep you relevant and help you create groundbreaking apps or find work in new areas.
 PHP is just the beginning.

-Do you have any PHP tutorials, cheat sheets, or resources of your own to share with new devs?
-Share the PHP resources you’ve found most helpful in the comments!